iobis/obis-open-data/README.md

 ")
 ```

-Spatial queries are supported as well:
+Spatial queries are supported as well.
+Use [https://wktmap.com](https://wktmap.com) to create a WKT string for the polygon of interest.

 ```r
 library(DBI)